Englewood Residents Look To Faith, Call For Unity After 13 Are Shot

 But he is not charged in the shooting itself.

-An anti-violence rally is planned for the area for Monday.
+An anti-violence rally is planned for the area for Monday night at 6 p.m. near the scene of the shooting.
 A similar one was held just months ago in nearby West Englewood – after six people were shot, two of them children, at a baby shower.